Introduction to Waterfall Project Management

 - Conduct case studies of a similar product.

 - List out the specifications in the Product Requirements Document, which forms the input for the next step.

 In our example of building a school, in this step, we list out the number of classrooms, the material to be used for the building, the people required, and the already existing infrastructure.
 Also, we would note down what the school management requires (office room, staff room), and what the students require (better toilets, playgrounds).

 In the design stage, all that has been visualized in the first stage is made into a blueprint.

 In IT projects, this consists of defining:

-This includes the basic data and processes that will be included in the project.
-It details the design of forms and reports, the design of the interface and the database design.
-For example, for a train ticketing website, this design will determine how the entire process will work: the screen on which the traveler inputs his details and how that data will flow into the database, and also what type of database will store these details.
+- Logical design: This includes the basic data and processes that will be included in the project.
+It details the design of forms and reports, the design of the interface, and the database design.
+For example, for a train ticketing website, this design will determine how the entire process will work: the screen on which the traveler inputs his details and how that data will flow into the database, and what type of database will store these details.

-This is concerned with the design of the physical database, the programs and processes and the distributed systems.
+- Physical design: This is concerned with the physical database design, the programs and processes, and the distributed systems.
 This is done after the Logical Design and will include “how” the project will be done: the hardware, the platform on which it will be developed, the various databases, screens, and forms that will be used, etc.